Everything BUT Conducting

 The Omaha Symphony & Everything Conducting present:

-For the first time ever, join the Everything Conducting team for an in-person seminar hosted by the Omaha Symphony!
+For the second time, join the Everything Conducting team for an in-person seminar hosted by the Omaha Symphony!

 About the Seminar